codelicia/trineforce/README.md

   instance.
 * `password` provides the corresponding password to the email provided on `user`.
 * `salesforceInstance` points to the url of the Salesforce instance.
+* `apiVersion` specify a salesforce API version to work with.
 * `consumerKey` provides the integration consumer key
 * `consumerSecret` provides the integration consumer secret
 * `driverClass` should points to `\Codelicia\Soql\SoqlDriver::class`